 Jesus said to them, "The children of this age marry and remarry; but those who are deemed worthy to attain to the coming age and to the resurrection of the dead neither marry nor are given in marriage.
 They can no longer die, for they are like angels; and they are the children of God because they are the ones who will rise.
 That the dead will rise even Moses made known in the passage about the bush, when he called 'Lord' the God of Abraham, the God of Isaac, and the God of Jacob; and he is not God of the dead, but of the living, for to him all are alive."
-Click here for commentary on the readings in the Extraordinary Form of the Roman Rite.

 The first reading is taken from the second book of Maccabees 7:1-2, 9-14 and recounts the story of the seven brothers and their mother who were arrested and put to death because they would not abandon their religion.

-is from the second letter of Paul to the Thessalonians, 2:16; 3:5, in which he prays to God for them and prays that they may persevere loyally in the faith that they profess.
+The second reading is from the second letter of Paul to the Thessalonians, 2:16; 3:5, in which he prays to God for them and prays that they may persevere loyally in the faith that they profess.
 In return, he asks them to pray that he will be able to continue to spread the Christian faith to many others.

-is from St. Luke 20:27-38.
+The Gospel is from St. Luke 20:27-38.
 We can thank the Sadducees today.
 They came to our Lord with what they thought was a case that would make the doctrine of the resurrection look very ridiculous.
 It would have appeared so, if it were understood in the crude sense which they gave it, namely, that we would come forth again from the grave in the very same bodies which we now have, with all their needs and instincts.
 Our Lord corrected that erroneous idea.
 We shall all rise to a new and eternal life, in a form and an existence very different from that of our present life.
 Thus, the question of ownership of wives or property will not, and cannot, arise in our new life.
 He gave us a brief but basic description of what our risen bodies will be.
 I am sure that most of us would love to know a lot more about what our future state will be like.
 But if we knew all, then where would our faith and trust in God come in?
 Some saints are said to have had brief visions of the joys of heaven.
 They wanted to die immediately in order to get there.
 God wants each one of us to earn heaven, by living our life on earth, and trusting in His word that heaven will be our eternal home if we do our part here below.

 In his brief answer to the Sadducees, Christ gives us the essential facts concerning our future status.
 First, he affirms that all those who have proved themselves worthy while in this life will rise to an eternal life.
 In that life we will become like angels.
 We will not be angels, pure spirits without bodies, but we will be like them in that our bodies will become "spiritual."
 They will lose all the restrictions and limitations imposed on them now, as mere material composites.
 They will no longer be subject to decline and decay as they now are.
 Therefore, they can never suffer from pain or sickness or weakness of any sort.